neha-kay/Kiko-plus/_posts/2017-06-02-my-world-beliefs.md

 In this way, changing an identity is __way__ simpler and straightforward than we originally think; it's a matter of changing small, daily action that is entirely independent of past action and entirely dependent on present motive.

 ### All is well that ends well, and if it's not well, it's not the end.
 Call me irrational or call me an optimist.
-I don't care, it's what I believe :P :D

 ### 90% of things are Google-able
 If you've studied computer science or have seriously coded at any point in your life, you too, know that 90% of things are Google-able, given a requisite amount of patience, grit, and Stack Overflow.
-This one skill -- of being confident of finding a solution before you've done so --- is so, so powerful and makes the frustration of learning CS oh so worth it.
+This one skill -- of being confident of finding a solution before you've done so --- is so, so powerful and makes the frustration of learning CS so worth it.

 ### There's always more to learn, always more to improve on.
 I am obsessed with self-improvement -- always have been, always will be.
 I fundamentally believe no matter how awesome I am (or not am), there is always more to improve on, always more to learn.
 Maybe I'm not the most generous person now, BUT if I wanted to be, I *totally could*.
 I don't think this obsession with self-improvement will ever change.